 Note.
 Independent samples t-test, df = 871.
 CI = 95% confidence intervals.
-The interpretation of outcome was based on LeBel et al. (2019). * “Humor > mental” = the original authors found support that the mean in the sense of humor condition was greater than the mental concentration condition, but the effect was not specified
+The interpretation of outcome was based on LeBel et al. (2019). * “Humor > mental” = the original authors found support that the mean in the sense of humor condition was greater than the mental concentration condition, but the effect was not specified.

+Study 6: Effect of consistency

+Design

+The design of Study 6 was summarized in Table 18.

-Study 6 (effect of consistency):
+Table 18 Study 6 (effect of consistency): Experimental design [within-subject]